Deception in Research

 Investigators planning to employ deceptive techniques in a project must include the following information or documentation within their submission:

-- Request for a Waiver or Alteration of Informed Consent Form
+- Request for an Alteration of Informed Consent Form

 Federal regulations require complete disclosure of the purpose and procedures of a study in the informed consent process; however, the IRB may waive some elements of consent if certain criteria are met.
 Please see the IRB's Forms & Instructions page for a Waiver or Alteration of Informed Consent Request Form.
 All four points on the form must be addressed.